 Are Aftermarket Parts Safe?
 Why Are They Used?
 What Are Your Rights?

 What Are Aftermarket Parts?

-Definition: Aftermarket parts are replacement parts that are made by a company other than your vehicle's original manufacturer.
+The definition of aftermarket parts is replacement parts that are made by a company other than the car's original manufacturer.
 Aftermarket parts are also known as:

 - Generic parts

 When it comes to repairing a car after a car accident, the insurance company may have the option to use aftermarket parts instead of original manufacturer parts (OEM).
 Many people are concerned about this since the aftermarket parts are not made by the original manufacturer, however, it is worth learning more about aftermarket parts before making your decision as to whether or not aftermarket parts are a good or bad thing.

 Are Aftermarket Parts Bad?
 Pro's and Con's of Aftermarket and OEM

 Aftermarket or generic parts have been the topic of debate among people for years.
 People worry that aftermarket parts may not be as good, safe or reliable as Original Manufacturer Parts (OEM).
 This is a misconception.

 Aftermarket parts are increasingly being hailed as potentially superior parts by some car enthusiasts.
 Over the years, aftermarket parts have gained popularity and acceptance as good alternatives to manufacturer parts, and in some cases, it is said that aftermarket parts may be superior because the manufacturers of generic or aftermarket parts may use more expensive materials or more advanced technology than a car manufacturer.